Buying a tumble dryer

 - Can install your tumble dryer in a well-ventilated room

 Then consider a condenser dryer.
 They separate water from the moist air into a container which you empty after drying.
-One with heat pump technology can also help to save energy.
+An option with heat pump technology can also help save energy.